alyssamv/P8133_BayesianAnalysis_AdaptiveDesign/README.md

-# P8133_BayesianAnalysis_AdaptiveDesign
+# P8133 Bayesian Analysis and Adaptive Trial Design
-Coursework for P8133: Bayesian Analysis and Adaptive Clinical Trials
+Coursework for P8133: Bayesian Analysis and Adaptive Trial Design at Columbia University Mailman School of Public Health